Are you in need of a honey substitute for your recipe? Maybe you're allergic to honey, on a restricted diet, or just want to watch your sugar intake.

 When using agave nectar, you can use a 1:1 ratio, but be sure to taste test it.

-Golden syrup, which is as common in the UK as maple syrup is in the US, is one of the great honey substitutes.
+Golden syrup, which is as common in the UK as maple syrup is in the United States, is one of the great honey substitutes.
 It gives a subtler taste than maple and has a similar taste to caramel.

 This substitute works in most sweet dishes and is suitable in all kinds of cakes and biscuit recipes.
 Marinades, dressings, and sauces are also very good uses.
 Just make sure to use the same quantity called for in the recipe.